Azure-Samples/aks-multi-tenant-agic/README.md

 - azure-virtual-machines
 - azure-application-gateway
 name: Use AKS and AGIC in a multi-tenant environment
-description: This sample shows how to use the Application Gateway Ingress Controller in a multi-tenant AKS cluster to expose multiple instances of the same application, one for each tenant.
+description: This sample shows how to use the Application Gateway Ingress Controller in a multi-tenant AKS cluster.
 urlFragment: aks-multi-tenant-agic
 ---